joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

 Once inside the node:

-1. Check that the `config.example.toml` points to your correct CSV files.
+1. Check that the `config.example.toml` points to your correct CSV files and adjust parallelism tunables as needed.
 2. Launch the pipeline with the bundled script:

    ```bash